Local Government Data Tools

 • Additional Local Government Data Reports.
 CalRecycle provides a number of reports and information to assist local governments and businesses) to reduce disposal, conserve resources, and help California meet its waste reduction goals.

 • Waste Characterization Database.
-The database provides 1999 estimates of the types and amounts of materials in the waste streams of individual California jurisdictions.
-This database provides local governments a tool to look at what’s being disposed in their waste streams to help them plan how to divert materials from disposal and how to conserve resources.
-It looks at disposed waste only, so materials typically recycled are not included in this data.
+This database is designed to provide local governments with a tool to look at what’s being disposed in their waste streams to help them plan how to divert materials from disposal and conserve resources.
+It looks at disposed waste only, so materials that are typically recycled are not included.

 Key Reference Materials